bbilly1/requirementscheck/README.md

 ## Install

+RequirementsCheck is available on [pypi.org/project/RequirementsCheck/](https://pypi.org/project/RequirementsCheck/).
 Install into your environment with pip:

 ```
 pip install requirementscheck